Etativel/cv-maker/README.md

 # Resume Builder

-**Make resume for your career.**
+**Simplify the process of crafting your resume.**
-User-friendly CV maker designed to simplify and enhance professional CV creation.
-This web app provides an ATS-friendly, professionally crafted template for Software Engineers.
+User-friendly CV maker designed to simplify your CV creation.
+This web app provides an ATS-friendly and cool looking template for Software Engineers.

 🌐 **Live Demo**: [https://resume-builder-etv.netlify.app/](https://resume-builder-etv.netlify.app/)